-Rai, ranked fourth in the world and competing in his first Commonwealth Games, broke the games record in the event.
+Rai, ranked fourth in the world, broke the games record in the event.
 He finished ahead of countryman Gurpal Singh, with Daniel Repacholi of Australia earning the bronze.

-India leads all countries in shooting at the games with four golds, seven silver and a bronze medal.
+India leads all countries in shooting at the games with four golds, eight silver and a bronze medal.

 In squash, world champion Nicol David of Malaysia, the gold medalist from New Delhi in 2010, successfully defended her women's singles title with a 12-10, 11-2, 11-5 win over Laura Massaro of England in just 44 minutes.
 There was a brief stoppage in play in the third game when Massaro was hit in the face by David's racket during a rally.